nolanlem/CollectiveRhythmsToolbox/README.md

 ## ABOUT
-The "Collective Rhythms Toolbox" is a flexible and responsive audio-visual interface for exploring the self-synchronizing behaviors of coupled systems.
+The "Collective Rhythms Toolbox" (CRT) is a flexible and responsive audio-visual interface for exploring the self-synchronizing behaviors of coupled systems.
 As a class of multi-agent system (MAS), The Collective Rhythms Toolbox works with networks of coupled oscillators and coupled-metronomes, allowing a user to explore different sonification routines that generate emergent rhythms by allowing for real-time parameter modulation.
 Using groups of coupling matrices, complex coupling topologies allow for a variety of unusual rhythmic states to arise and audio-visual feedback encourages user flow and interactivity.